helen-ls/openEuler-Cookbook/openeuler-cookbook-chu-gao-1.0.md

 Hi curious developer, hungry to cook up some code masterpieces?
 This cookbook serves as your guide to whipping up creative solutions with openEuler.

 What is openEuler, you ask?
-Simply put, it's an open source OS tailored for digital infrastructure.
+Simply put, think of openEuler as the core ingredient that adds flavor to your applications, it's an open source OS tailored for digital infrastructure.
 Just like Android powers your mobile apps and games, openEuler runs underneath servers and digital systems, serving as the core foundation.
-Think of openEuler as the core ingredient that adds flavor to your applications.

 Born in 2019, openEuler quickly cultivated an active community with thousands of developers collaborating and innovating together.
 What makes this 4-year-old OS platform so appetizing?
 Let's have a taste...